cedricwalter/cedricwalter.github.io/_posts/calculators/2004-09-02-metakernel-unofficial-site.md

 # Programming

-Please be patient I must updated all descriptions and credit to the authors.
+Please be patient I must update all descriptions and credit to the authors.
 We need your help : Please help us and develop program for MDG Kernel.
 If You want to get in touch with the author : [Gérald squelart](mailto:squelart@aemiaif.lip6.fr) or [Jean Yves Avenard](mailto:avenar_j@epita.fr)